-Can you guess how I made this wapping paper?
+Can you guess how I made this pink wrapping paper?
 It looks a little familiar, right?

-I bought a patterned roller a while back and I love it.
-I have used it to make some really amazing DIY projects.
-I have made dish towels and napkins with it and I got to thinking, what else could I make with it?
+I bought a patterned roller a few years ago and I love it.
+I have used it to make some really amazing DIY projects such as dish towels and napkins and I got to thinking.
+What else could I make with it?
 Would it work on paper?
 Could I make my own wrapping paper?

 In order to test my theory, I looked around my craft room to see what materials I had on hand.
 Here is what I found:

 - Newsprint paper.
 I had a box of this in the craft room.
 I keep a box handy and use it to pack away breakables like mercury glass, Christmas decorations, etc.